 Execute “Test Case 7.3 Successful log-in by a free user”.

 Verify that the user is not presented with the ability to view context classification schemes.
+(Pass)

 Verify that the user is not presented with the ability to directly view business contexts (except under the purview of the profile BOD).
+(Pass)

 Verify that the user is not allowed to create any CC or BIE artifact.
+(Pass)

 The user searches for or picks a free profile BOD and makes a request to view a particular free profile BODs.
+(Fail.
+Not implemented this availability.)

 Verify that the user can view the content of the selected free profile BOD along with its business context information.
+(Fail.
+Not implemented this availability.)

 Verify that the user cannot see any private or shared profile BOD, nor the core component.
+(Pass)

 The user goes to the expression generation page.

 Verify that the user can see the list of free profile BODs.
+(Pass)

 Verify that the user cannot see any private or shared profile BOD.
+(Pass)

 The user select one of the free profile BOD.

 The user click to generate the profile BOD in XML schema expression.
+(Pass)

 OAGi developer access right to SRT core functions